mhbardsley/jubilant-octo-palm-tree/README.md

 Some examples of how this can be used may be provided in an `examples/` toplevel directory.

-TODO: repository structure in ASCII form

-## TODO: how to run

 ## Why does this exist?
 It seemed like a fun thing to implement, and it could be useful for some day-to-day tasks.

 ## CI/CD pipeline
 The repository contains a test suite.
 The package is unit tested.
-The examples may also be tested for their validity (TODO).
+The examples may also be tested for their validity.

 ## When will the binary terminate?
 The user is expected to provide an implementation of `ContinuingCondition`, which will halt the program and return the fittest individual when that evaluates to false.

-## Input Configuration

-The user can supply the following configuration:

-* Population size
-* Chance of mutation
-TODO flesh out

 ## Todos

+* Test it with a toy example
+* Repo structure in ASCII form
+* Concurrency when working with the population
+* Some way of asserting that selectForCrossover is given a sorted list
+* Some way of asserting the property that the cumulative total will be n(n+1)/2
+* selectForCrossover to use binary search mechanism
+* See if there is a better way to test the RNG
+* Test the examples
 * Collect together Todos here
+* User guide
-* Add linter config
+* Godoc